 Strength & Conditioning

-The off-ice training program is designed and implemented by the University of Denver Head Strength Coach Kathryn Whartenby and staff.
-It will focus on the development of hockey-based physical strength and stamina and is the same program used by the Denver Pioneers.
+The off-ice training program is designed and implemented by the University of Denver Head Strength Coach Matt Shaw and staff.
+It will focus on the development of hockey-based physical strength and stamina and is the same program used by the NCAA D1 Denver Pioneers Hockey Team.
 These sessions will focus on the proper execution and understanding of the drills and exercises necessary to develop and strengthen the athletes' core muscle groups through the use of conditioning, resistance training, free weights and stretching.
 The goal is to develop the hockey players' power, agility, speed, and balance, while at the same time not compromising the players' flexibility.
 The coaches will discuss how to continue this development during the off-season by discussing proper eating and training regiments.

 The coaches will run the athletes through a number of core muscle strength, conditioning and flexibility drills utilized by the NHL in the free weights room, gymnasium, and pool to achieve the desired results.
 The goal is to not only improve each player's overall core strength and flexibility at the camp, but too also properly educate the players on how to properly continue this development training long after they depart the camp.

 CCM Hockey Pro-Fit Sessions

 The USJDP is pleased to announce that CCM Hockey will be conducting Pro-Fit Sessions for all Junior Prep Camp participants at this years' camp.
 CCM Hockey Pro-Fit Sessions help educate players on the latest technology and products in hockey, as well as ensure proper fitting of all equipment on an individual basis.
 All CCM Hockey Pro-Fit Sessions will be conducted by CCM Hockey Rep Taylor Guay and are held each week of the camp.

 College and/or Junior Hockey Seminars